Quantum Error Correction for Quantum Memories

 The linearly-independent parity checks are weight-4 plaquette $Z$-checks $B_p$ and star $X$-checks $A_s$ which mutually commute and are modified at the boundary to act on 3 qubits, see Fig.~\ref{fig:sur}.
-Note that the star operators are just plaquette operators on the dual lattice when interchanging $X \leftrightarrow Z$.
-The smallest surface code encoding 1 logical qubit which can correct 1 error is the code $[[13,1,3]]$ \footnote{One can minimize the qubit overhead while keeping the distance equal to 3 by rotating the lattice and chopping off some qubits to get a total of 9 qubits, see e.g. \cite{horsman+:suture}.}. $\overline{Z}$ is any $Z$-string which connects the north and south {\em rough} boundaries, we can deform this string by multiplication by the trivially-acting plaquette operators. $\overline{X}$ is any $X$ string (on the dual lattice) connecting the {\em smooth} east and west boundary.
+Note that the star operators are just plaquette operators on the dual lattice when also interchanging $X \leftrightarrow Z$.
+The smallest surface code encoding 1 logical qubit which can correct 1 error is the code $[[13,1,3]]$ \footnote{One can minimize the qubit overhead while keeping the distance equal to 3 by rotating the lattice and chopping off some qubits at the corners to get a total of 9 qubits.
+This rotation+chopping, while leaving the distance unchanged, can be done for arbitrary-sized lattices, see e.g. \cite{horsman+:suture}.}. $\overline{Z}$ is any $Z$-string which connects the north and south {\em rough} boundaries; we can deform this string by multiplication by the trivially-acting plaquette operators. $\overline{X}$ is any $X$-string (on the dual lattice) connecting the {\em smooth} east and west boundary.
 As these strings have to connect boundaries in order to commute with the check operators, their minimum weight is $L$.
-Thus for general $L$ the code parameters are $[[L^2+(L-1)^2,1,L]]$.
+Thus for general $L$, the code parameters are $[[L^2+(L-1)^2,1,L]]$.